Óengus mac Nad Froích

 Baptism of Óengus by Saint Patrick, stained glass, St Ailbe's Church, Emly.

 The Baptism of the King of Cashel by St Patrick, painted by James Barry, c.
 1780s.
 The conversion of Óengus mac Nad Froích moved Munster towards Christianity.

-Óengus mac Nad Froích (430-489) was an Eoganachta and the first Christian King of Munster.
+Óengus mac Nad Froích (430-489) was an Eoganachta, an Irish clan originating in Cashel and the first Christian King of Munster.
 He was the son of Nad Froich mac Cuirc by Faochan, a British lady (called daughter of the King of Britain).
-In Geoffrey Keating's History of Ireland Oengus is given a reign of 36 years which would place the start of his reign as early as 453.

 Biography

+Óengus mac Nad Froích was born in 430 the son of Nad Froich mac Cuirc by Faochan, a British lady (called daughter of the King of Britain).

+In Geoffrey Keating's History of Ireland, Oengus is given a reign as King of Munster of 36 years, which would place the start of his reign as early as 453.

-He was baptized a Christian in the royal seat of Cashel by Saint Patrick himself and imposed a baptismal tax on the Christian converts of Munster for St. Patrick.
-It is mentioned that half of his numerous progeny were given into the church.
+He was baptized a Christian in the royal seat of Cashel by Saint Patrick himself.
 St Patrick baptized him in blood by driving his crozier through the king's foot.
 The king became very devout and surrounded himself with clerics.
+He imposed a baptismal tax on the Christian converts of Munster for St. Patrick.

+Óengus appears in the 9th-century literary text The Expulsion of the Déisi, in which he grants land to the wandering Déisi horde.
+However the story is set in the time of Cormac mac Airt, who is said to have lived 200 years before Óengus. Óengus appears often in the varying vitae of St. Ciarán of Saigir as a major patron of the saint.

-In 489 the battle of Cenn Losnada in Mag Fea was fought in which he was slain.
-His wife Eithni Uathach ingen Cremthainn, called "the hateful", was also killed.
+Óengus was married to Eithni Uathach ingen Cremthainn, called "the hateful".
 She was a member of the Uí Cheinnselaig sept of the Laigin.
+Keating mentioned that half of Oengus´ numerous progeny were "given" into the church.

+In 489, the battle of Cenn Losnada in Mag Fea was fought, in which he and his wife were slain.
 The victors included Iollann mac Dunlaing, and Oilill, his brother of the Uí Dúnlainge sept of Laigin, and Eochaidh Guinech of the Uí Bairrche sept of Laigin, and, according to the Annals of Tigernach, Muirchertach Mac Ercae, the Ui Neill king of Ailech. Óengus' head was given to Iollan.
-The reference to Muirchertach Mac Ercae as king of Ailech is unique to the Annals of Tigernach.
-A second entry in the Annals of Ulster with reference to the battle mentions Mac Ercae as victor, without reference to Ailech.
-According to Cormac McSparron the reference to Muirchertach Mac Ercae as king of Ailech in the Annals of Tigernach probably arises from an insertion made after 913.
-The reason for its insertion may have been an attempt to push the expansion of the Uí Neill and their taking of Aileach farther back into antiquity than was the case.

-Óengus appears in the 9th-century literary text The Expulsion of the Déisi, in which he grants land to the wandering Déisi horde.
-The story is set in the time of Cormac mac Airt, who is said to have lived 200 years before Óengus.
-He also appears often in the varying vitae of St. Ciarán of Saigir as a major patron of the saint.